hanslommel/lildrone/docs/multiwii_instructions.md

 (for me, it said python3 was already installed)    sudo python3 get-pip.py (gives no module named 'distutils.util')         sudo apt-get install python3-distutils Next install MultiWii 0.0.1           pip3 install MultiWii

+make sure pi is in dialout group: sudo usermod -a -G dialout pi add enable_uart=1 to: sudo nano /boot/config.txt on flight controller, in betaflight, enable the UART port (just toggle on, port 5 in our case) make sure pi is powered by flight controller, else weird grounding issues?